nepenth/knowledge-base/README.md

 ### Bash Scripting <a name="bash-scripting"></a>
-"Master Bash scripting with a focus on loops and cycling for efficient data processing and automation in Unix-like environments."
+**Bash Scripting**: Master the art of automation with Bash scripting, covering loops and cycling for efficient, repeatable tasks in Unix/Linux environments.

+*(Subcategories: Loops And Cycling)*
 *Subcategories: Loops And Cycling*
 *Items: 1*